Counseling Troubled Teens

 Equine therapy is a preferred method of counseling because a troubled teen will open up with an animal due to the feeling of safety with the knowledge that the animal won’t judge the teen for what they feel or say.

-Group and individual therapy is a way to help a troubled teen to open up and work on their communication skills.
-Troubled teens express themselves by acting out in negative behaviors; the groups help to provide a way for teens to formulate their emotions into words and to process what they are feeling rather than acting out.
+Group and individual therapy is a way to help a teen to open up and work on their communication skills.
+Troubled teenagers express themselves by acting out in negative behaviors; the groups help to provide a way for teens to formulate their emotions into words and to process what they are feeling rather than acting out.

 The program helps the troubled teens to become sober, and find other, healthier, coping methods to help ensure their sobriety once they return home.
 Once they work through their emotional struggles they can find better ways to live their life that won’t ruin relationships.